RayesLiu/GEOL0069_Week-4_Assignment-/README.md

 #### Sentinel II
 <img width="1184" alt="57c01a9d3ade32693594e9912160078" src="https://github.com/user-attachments/assets/50a0acf5-0806-4afa-b8f1-52936c0edd33" />
-With the information from the above two tables, a large amount of data is retrieved, at which point we need to co-locate this metadata and generate a new table
+With the information from the above two tables, a large amount of data is retrieved, at which point we need to co-locate this metadata and generate a new table.

 #### Co-locate the metadata
 In this section we use the metadata we have just produced to produce the co-location pair details.
 The logic of the code is match rows from S2 and S3 OLCI by their geo_footprint.